 Kevin Dallas, Dr. Abel Sanchez and Yousef Khalidi discuss the Internet of Things and how Microsoft is extending Windows and the cloud to specialized devices.

-Windows Embedded General Manager Kevin Dallas explains the product road map for Windows Embedded 8 products, the newest releases of Microsoft's intelligent systems solution platform, based on Windows 8 technology, that helps companies generate a wealth of new business insight.
+Windows Embedded General Manager Kevin Dallas explains the product road map for Windows Embedded 8 products, the newest releases of Microsoft's platform, based on Windows 8 technology, that helps companies generate a wealth of new business insight.

 Embedded Group Manager John Coyne shows off an industry application on a PC running Windows Embedded 8.